Problem? Solution? Chime right in!

 - Lynchburg, Virginia

-I can't compare the effectiveness of the Peel Away [linked by editor to product info at Amazon] to other paint strippers, but can say that while muriatic acid (hydrochloric acid) is appropriate for removing efflorescence and mortar stains, I think it is inappropriate for stripping organic materials like paint.
+I can't compare the effectiveness of the Peel Away [affil. link to info/product on Amazon] to other paint strippers, but can say that while muriatic acid (hydrochloric acid) is appropriate for removing efflorescence and mortar stains, I think it is inappropriate for stripping organic materials like paint.
 And besides being dangerous and toxic, the fumes will rust everything metallic in the area (including stainless appliances) unless you are able to achieve extraordinary ventilation.

 Please see letter 15743 for some additional ideas about removing paint from brick.
 Good luck.